-Many believe that one of the universal motifs in Norma lies in the protagonist’s dilemma between her love for Pollione and her loyalty and commitment to her people, her homeland and her religion; some scholars find a parallel in Aida’s dilemmas.
-While this analogy holds true to a certain extent as far as Adalgisa is concerned, for Norma, according to her explicit testimony, the dilemma no longer existed.
-For her, Pollione was above all: in his love she found ‘life, homeland and heaven’( I.4): (‘E vita nel tuo seno / e patria e cielo avrò’).
-This is a significantly dialectic statement: The Druid priestess and leader finds in the arch-enemy of her people and homeland a new homeland – patria!
-For Pollione she is ready to leave everything behind and assume a new ‘national’ identity − to put it in modern terms − an interesting perspective on the flexibility of identities, which provides yet another topic of high relevance nowadays.
-Upon learning about Pollione’s sudden recall to Rome, Norma expected her secret lover to take her and their children with him − as she confessed to her confidant, Clotilde (I.7).
-This absolute love explains the depth of disappointment and the intensity of her frustration, jealousy, suffering and rage when confronted with his betrayal.
-But despite her anger, jealousy, and aggressive threats, Norma is unable to destroy her children, nor Pollione and Adalgisa.
+One of the universal motifs in Norma is the painful dilemma the protagonist faces in having to choose between her love for Pollione and her loyalty and commitment to her people, her homeland and her religion.
+Indeed, some scholars have discerned a parallel in Aida’s dilemmas in Verdi’s opera.
+However, while this dilemma may have burdened Adalgisa to a certain extent, for Norma, according to her own explicit testimony, the dilemma no longer existed.
+Pollione was supreme for Norma: in his love, she finds “life, homeland and heaven” ( I.4): (“E vita nel tuo seno / e patria e cielo avrò”).
+This is a significantly dialectic statement; the Druid priestess and leader finds in the archenemy of her people and homeland a new homeland — patria.
+She is ready to leave everything behind for Pollione, and assume a new national identity, to put it in contemporary terms.
+Her response presents an interesting perspective on the fluidity of identities, yet another theme that is highly relevant in the modern era.
+Upon learning of Pollione’s sudden recall to Rome, Norma expects her secret lover to take her and their children with him, as she confesses to her confidant, Clotilde (I.7).
+This absolute love explains the depth of her disappointment and the intensity of her frustration, jealousy, suffering and rage when learning of his betrayal.
+However, despite her anger, jealousy and aggressive threats, Norma is unable to destroy her children, or Pollione, or Adalgisa.
 In the end, she is willing to sacrifice herself.
-In this sense the pagan chief priestess appears to share in the spirit of Christianity (and Romanticism) – a trait that probably goes back to Chateaubriand and creates an additional dimension to the dialectics of Norma.
+In this sense, the pagan chief priestess appears to embrace the spirit of Christianity (and Romanticism), a transformation that can arguably be traced back to Chateaubriand, and which adds yet another dimension to the dialectics of Norma.

-On the psychological level, fury and vindictiveness typical of the classical tradition and paganism (as incarnated by the reactions of Medea and Dido) are finally counterbalanced and neutralized by love and forgiveness in the spirit of Christianity.
-This is reinforced through the ultimate declaration of ‘Love has triumphed’ by the Druid patriarch, Norma’s father (‘Ha vinto amor’ – II.11).
-In other words, in the last scene of the opera a pagan priest is made to speak in Christian terms.
+On the psychological level, in Norma, the fury and vindictiveness typical of the classical tradition and paganism (as exemplified by the reactions of Medea and Dido) are finally counterbalanced and neutralized by love and forgiveness in the spirit of Christianity.
+This Christian sensibility is reinforced in the ultimate declaration of “Love has triumphed” by the Druid patriarch, Norma’s father (“Ha vinto amor”[II.11]).
+Remarkably, in the last scene of the opera, a pagan priest is made to speak in Christian terms.

-The peculiar mixture of paganism, Christianity and Romanticism can be detected in previous scenes of the opera, especially in Adalgisa’ confession to Norma about her passionate love and the latter’s nostalgic recognition of herself and her own romantic love throughout that confession (I.8).
-Another significant example may be found in the depictions of Adalagisa by Pollione, as a ‘heavenly virgin’ (‘vergine celeste’) or ‘beloved virgin’ (‘vergine adorata’) (I.5).
-Thus, Spontini’s Vestal virgin and Chateaubriand’s Christian virgin have coalesced in Felice Romani’s semiotic synthesis.
+The peculiar mixture of paganism, Christianity and Romanticism can be detected in earlier scenes in the opera, especially in Adalgisa’s confession to Norma of her passionate love for Pollione, and Norma’s nostalgic recognition of herself and her own romantic love throughout that confession (I.8).
+Another significant example may be found in the descriptions of Adalgisa by Pollione as a “heavenly virgin” (“vergine celeste”) or “beloved virgin” (“vergine adorate”) (I.5).
+Thus, Spontini’s Vestal virgin and Chateaubriand’s Christian virgin have coalesced in Romani’s semiotic synthesis.

-Moreover, Pollione, the pagan seducer, is finally 'converted' to the spirit of Christianity, that permeates his last words in which death is perceived as a new beginning -- the means of reaching a purer, holier (i.e. spiritual) and eternal love:
+Moreover, Pollione, the pagan seducer, is finally “converted” to the spirit of Christianity, which permeates his last words, in which death is perceived as a new beginning—the means of reaching a purer, holier (i.e., spiritual) and eternal love:

 Il tuo rogo, o Norma, è il mio!